OptionSelect/MathOps/README.md

 # MathOps

-Performing the basic math operations based on user input.
+Performing the basic math operations based on user input, utilizes a function that will display the results to the screen.

 C#